-Rhubarb is a unique vegetable, typically paired with fruit as its tart nature is complemented by the sweeter nature of berries and other fruit.
 You might like in these luscious Strawberry Rhubarb Crumb Bars, Rhubarb Dump Cake Recipe or this Old-Fashioned Rhubarb Cake recipe.
 It provides moisture to baked goods like zucchini does, as in this rich Chocolate Zucchini Cake.

 When Is Rhubarb Season?

-- Brown Sugar | I used light, but you could use dark as well, would have a bit more of a molasses taste.
+- Brown Sugar – I used light, but you could use dark as well; it would have a bit more of a molasses taste.

-- Veggie Oil | I love using heart healthy Avocado oil or Grapeseed Oil for recipes like this quick bread.
+- Vegetable Oil – I love using heart-healthy Avocado oil or Grapeseed Oil for recipes like this quick bread.

-- Eggs | I always use large eggs in my baking, this provides much fo the lift needed for the bread.
+- Eggs – I always use large eggs in my baking.
 If needed, you can omit the egg yolks and just use the egg whites.

-- Buttermilk | I use whole fat buttermilk, the richness is great, but 2% is fine, if you don’t have buttermilk see below for how to make your own.
+- Buttermilk – I use whole-fat buttermilk, the richness is great, but 2% is fine, if you don’t have buttermilk, see below for how to make your own.

-- All Purpose Flour | I use organic unbleached AP flour or substitute with Gluten Free AP flour.
+- All Purpose Flour – Use unbleached AP flour or substitute with Gluten Free AP flour.
+I like using organic flour.

-- Rhubarb | Fresh is great, but diced frozen rhubarb may be used too, I’ll explain more about that in the FAQ below.
+- Rhubarb – Fresh is great, but diced frozen rhubarb may be used too, I’ll explain more about that in the FAQ below.

-- Walnuts | completely optional, but if you love nuts in quick bread, then you will love this!
+- Walnuts – completely optional, but if you love nuts in quick bread, then you will love this!

-Buttermilk Substitute | In a one cup liquid measuring cup, add 1 tablespoon lemon juice or vinegar and then add milk to the 1 cup line, stir and allow to sit and thicken for 5-10 minutes.
+- In a one-cup liquid measuring cup, add 1 tablespoon lemon juice or vinegar and then add milk to the 1-cup line, stir, and allow to sit and thicken for 5-10 minutes.

 Instructions